gonzalofichero/gonzalofichero/README.md

 ## Others:

-- 🔭 I’m currently working on understanding how pull factors from the different Barcelona's neighborhoods attract high skill migrants, by using classic Demography data and new digital sources.
+- 🔭 I’m currently working on understanding how pull factors from the different Barcelona's neighborhoods attract high-skilled migrants, by using classic Demography data and new digital sources.
 - ⚡ Fun fact: I'm a chess nerd.
 I've been doing some Analytics to me own games to see how I can improve.
 There's a repository in here where you can check my analysis (under construction).